Adidas Fall Sale | CNN Underscored

 Rapidarun Elite Shoes ($63, originally $70; adidas.com)

-These kids running shoes are perfect for cooler temperatures, thanks to a mesh, leather and suede upper that keeps feet comfy and breathable in the park or backyard.
-The heels are non-marking, so you don’t have to worry about scuffing floors either.
+These kids’ running shoes are perfect for cooler temperatures, thanks to a mesh, leather and suede upper that keeps feet comfy and breathable in the park or backyard.
+The heels are nonmarking, so you don’t have to worry about scuffing floors either.

 Tricot Jacket ($36, originally $45; adidas.com)

-Great for days when an extra layer is needed, this track jacket is lightweight, warm, and soft, too.
+Great for days when an extra layer is needed, this track jacket is lightweight, warm and soft too.

 Crew Sweatshirt Set ($23, originally $45; adidas.com)

-This two-piece sweat set is both adorable and warm for autumn days, and it breaks out into super cute separates that pair with just about anything.
+This two-piece sweat set is both adorable and warm for autumn days, and it breaks out into super-cute separates that pair with just about anything.

 For more great Adidas deals, check out CNN Coupons.